 - Three or five bullets per list, almost never two or four.

-- Parallel construction: each bullet starts with a verb and follows the same grammatical shape.
+- Parallel construction: each bullet starts with a verb and follows the same shape.

 - Bold lead phrases at the start of bullets in markdown.